-The rattling of hunting birds, namely, Pallas's Fish Eagle, Osprcy, Grey-headed Fish Eagle, White-bellied Sea Eagle, Pied Harrier are quite a common sight in Sunderbans Tiger Reserve.
+The rattling of hunting birds, namely, Pallas's Fish Eagle, Osprcy, Grey-headed Fish Eagle, White-bellied Sea Eagle and Pied Harrier are quite a common sight in Sunderbans Tiger Reserve.

 Sajnekhali is the chief tourism sector.
 A handful of grounds have been built here for breeding herons.
-About four hundred fish species are found in the rivers, enduring the varying levels of salinity.
-Also there are near about fifty species of reptiles, namely, Estuarine Crocodile, Rock Python, King Cobra, Water Monitor, Olive Ridley Turtle, are found basking under the heat of the sun.
+About 400 fish species are found in the rivers, enduring the varying levels of salinity.
+Also there are near about 50 species of reptiles, namely Estuarine Crocodile, Rock Python, King Cobra, Water Monitor and Olive Ridley Turtle, are found basking under the heat of the sun.